 This group is very valuable not only on a philanthropic level, but it also serves as a wonderful social outlet for many newly arrived Irish immigrants as well as the more settled immigrant community.
 As members of the Irish Volunteers for the Homeless, they have the opportunity not only to help the less fortunate, but also to get together with peers and identify with the broader society.

-The cost of running this program runs at $15,000 each year...not bad for over 35,000 sandwiches!
-It is funded by donations, fundraising events and the Irish Government.
+The program is funded by donations, fundraising events and the Irish Government.
 One of our most thoughtful, generous and imaginative donors is "The Other Guy" who hangs out at An Beal Bocht in Riverdale on Friday evenings to listen to talented singer and musicians, Mary Courtney and John Redmond.
 Friends of "The Other Guy" are also the brains behind the annual "World's Shortest Saint Patrick's Day Parade" fundraiser!